Vaishnav-K/dogs-vs-cats-master/README.md

 # dogs-vs-cats-master
-This machine learning project uses data augmentation along with inception V3 model transfer learning to classify images of cats from dogs and to subsequently achieve maximum possible accuracty
+This machine learning project uses data augmentation along with inception V3 model transfer learning to classify images of cats from dogs and to subsequently achieve maximum possible accuracy